Pediatric Orthopedic Surgeons performing ACL Injury Surgery

 ACL Injury

 ACL InjuryAnterior Cruciate Ligament (ACL) damage is one of the most typical causes of knee injuries.
 The ACL is one of the bands of tissue that hold the knee bones together.
 It also helps stabilize the knees.
-Making sudden movements or making sharp turns while running or jumping can stretch or tear the ACL.
+Making sudden movements or sharp turns while running or jumping can stretch or tear the ACL.
 When injured, the knee will hurt and make walking challenging to the extent that it will be difficult to put weight on the affected limb.

 How Does It Happen?